Writing Tip: Be Intentional With Point of View (POV)

 3. What Emotional Impact Am I Going For?

-Reflect on the emotional resonance you aim to achieve.
+Reflect on the emotional response you’re aiming to elicit.
 First-person POV often creates a more intimate connection with a character's emotions, while third-person limited allows for a nuanced exploration of multiple characters' feelings.
-Tailor your choice to evoke the desired emotional impact.
+Tailor your choice to make the desired emotional impact.

 4. How Does Each POV Support Theme and Tone?

 Consider the themes and tone of your story.
 Does a subjective, first-person perspective enhance the exploration of personal struggles and growth?
-Or does an objective, third-person viewpoint better suit a detached and observational narrative?
+Or does an objective, third-person viewpoint better suit an observational narrative?
 Align the POV with the thematic and tonal elements you want to emphasize.
 When I’m not totally sure, I like to write one chapter in each POV I’m considering.
 It almost always helps me get a better idea of which one feels “right”.
-You can also invite someone to read the chapter in both perspective and offer feedback on the reading experience of each one.
+You can also invite someone to read the chapter in both perspectives and offer feedback on the reading experience of each one.

 5. Is Consistency Important for the Narrative?

 Basically, being intentional with point of view is a crucial aspect of effective storytelling.
-The POV we choose shapes the reader's experience and influences the narrative dynamics.
-By asking myself these questions while I’m beginning to draft, it helps me to ensure that my narrative perspective aligns with the overarching goals of my story.
+The POV we choose shapes the reader's experience and influences pretty much everything.
+By asking myself these questions while I’m beginning to draft, it helps me to ensure that my narrative perspective aligns with the overarching goals I have for the story I’m trying to tell.
 If this is something you’re struggling with, or if you’re just similar to me and like having systems in place, maybe these questions can help you, too.

 Happy writing!